nsbgn/pandoc.mk/README.md

 Index
 ------------------------------------------------------------------------------

-The directory hierarchy is useful for much the same reason that plain text is useful.
+The directory hierarchy is useful for much the same reason that plain text is: it is a simple and generic interface for organizing things.
 The `index.py` script generates a site-wide table of contents directly from the folder structure.
+Metadata for each file is collected by `pandoc`.

 Style
 ------------------------------------------------------------------------------

-The theme is kept simple and monochrome.
+The theme is minimal and monochrome.
 Its most distinguishing quality is that the table of contents extends horizontally and that all its entries are visible without further tapping, hovering or sliding; it is supposed to act as a vantage point.
-The CSS is written using `lessc` and minified with `clean-css`.
-The filters are made with `panflute`.
+The CSS is written using SASS.